mohd88798/Carbon_Prediction/README.md

 ## Data Set Specification:
 Historical data of world CO2 emissions from 1750-2021.
-Country-specific data of CO2 emissions from 1950-2021 Country Names data for Filtering
+Country-specific data of CO2 emissions from 1950-2021.
+Country names data for Filtering.

 ## Algorithm
 LSTM